str4n/Rapido/README.md

 Rapido is the virtual funds transfer app built using **Microservices** architecture, written in [.NET 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).

-Each service is an independent web application with its custom architecture, and the overall integration between the services is mostly based on the **event-driven** approach with **local contracts**.
+Each service is an independent web application with its custom architecture, and the overall integration between the services is mostly based on the **message-driven** approach with **local contracts**.

 Depending on the service complexity, different architectural styles are being used, including simple **CRUD** approach, along with **CQRS**, **Clean Architecture** and **Domain-Driven Design**.

-The database is being used is [PostgreSQL](https://www.postgresql.org/) & [EntityFrameworkCore](https://learn.microsoft.com/en-us/ef/core/) as ORM, moreover application uses [Redis](https://redis.io/) as a cache.
+The database is being used is [PostgreSQL](https://www.postgresql.org/) & [EntityFrameworkCore](https://learn.microsoft.com/en-us/ef/core/) as ORM, moreover application uses [Redis](https://redis.io/) as a cache and [Vault](https://www.vaultproject.io/) for storing application secrets.

+**Disclaimer**: This is **NOT** a commercial project.

 ![logo](assets/rapido-logo.png)